ReactLibraries/next-exchange-ssr/README.md

 # @react-libraries/next-exchange-ssr

-SSR urql useQuery as it is on Next.js.
+SSR with urql in Next.js and Remix.
 Does not require 'withUrqlClient'.

 ## Sample